 Pieter Hugo and Viviane Sassen feature in the 3rd Beijing Photo Biennial at the CAFA Museum.
 Titled Confusing Public and Private, this year's biennale forms part of the Special Exhibitions section of the 1st Beizhen International Photography Festival and will also be held at the Culture Industry Center of Beizhen.

-The Hepworth Wakefield presents a survey exhibition of photography by Viviane Sassen titled Hot Mirror.
-This exhibition combines a decade of images by the artist as well as new photographs and collages to create ‘image-poems’ that draw on the Surrealist strategies of collage.
+The Hepworth Wakefield in West Yorkshire presents a survey exhibition of photography by Viviane Sassen titled Hot Mirror.
+This exhibition combines a decade of images by the artist with new photographs and collages to create ‘image-poems’ that draw on Surrealist strategies of collage.

 Edson Chagas, Meschac Gaba, Jo Ractliffe, Viviane Sassen and Kemang Wa Lehulere feature in More for Less at A4.
 Curated by Josh Ginsburg, the exhibition is focused on 'works and practices that fluidly seek to engage entropy and efficiency, waste, residue and offcuts, transactions, propositions, and serious play'.

 Viviane Sassen features in an exhibition titled The Creative Mind: Eight Artists Photograph Themselves, based on a curatorial proposition by Maura Biava.
 The exhibition seeks to present works that depict the artist’s state of mind.

 A solo presentation of Viviane Sassen's UMBRA works will be shown at Fotografiska, including eight series of photographs, videos, light and sound installations.